-Re: Preliminary Analysis of the Final Senate Fiscal Year 2016 Budget Recommendations
+Re: Preliminary Analysis of the Senate Ways & Means Committee Fiscal Year 2016 Budget Recommendations

-The Massachusetts Senate concluded debate on its FY 2016 recommendations last week.
-The Senate's budget bill includes \$38.01B in total spending, an increase of 3.1% over FY 2015 spending.
+The Senate Ways and Means FY 2016 budget includes \$38.01B in total spending, an increase of 3.1% over FY 2015 spending.
+The spending plan relies on \$25.479B in total tax revenue as well as \$16.062B in federal reimbursements, departmental revenues, and operating transfers.
 The budget does not draw from the Stabilization Fund.

-The final Senate FY16 budget includes the following highlights.
+The Senate Ways & Means FY '16 budget includes the following highlights.
 ABH will continue to keep you updated as we receive more clarity on the implications of the level of budget funding recommended.